viktordodev/human-vs-monster/README.md

 - Player attacks the monster using the Attack or Special Attack buttons.
 - You can only use Special Attack 2 times in the game
-- There is also an additional button which Heals you
+- There is also an additional button which Heals you but you can only use it 3 times.
 - However gets to zero health looses the game
 - There is alos a surrender button if you are quiter :).
 Don't be! :)